Case Studies in Justice #

 The entire Topic Area of Justice was 15 years overdue.
 It is part of a procrastinated support service for my students studying a book by Geoffrey Robertson, The Justice Game, which records some of the landmark legal cases a young lawyer from Australia faced in his early days after graduating from Oxford in England from the early 1970’s to the mid 1990’s.
 The book chronicles some major Human rights cases that challenged the entrenched mind set of an ancient legal institution.

-Update: 25/03/21: # Disclaimer: Below you will find a series of emails, sent to the Canadian government over a period of some seven years, asserting my civil right for lawfully entitled information, regarding a 2014 formal complaint regarding apparent failings of the judiciary, to the Canadian Judicial Council.
+Canadian Judicial Council # Disclaimer: Below you will find a series of emails, sent to the Canadian government over a period of some seven years, asserting my civil right for lawfully entitled information, regarding a 2014 formal complaint to the Canadian Judicial Council.
+(File: 14-0393), concerning apparent failings of the judiciary.
 Defying a statutory Act of the Canadian Parliament, it has never received a meaningful response.
 I update it at will or whenever the spirit moves me.

 Schizophrenia and Aunt Anne Ogilvie - a life only one third lived # It would be a real challenge to overstate the calamitous impact of the death of our maternal grandfather, William Heinrichs, who died in a tragic car accident on July 09, 1938, driving from Manitoba, through Cass Lake, Minnesota to see Niagara Falls and the famous Dionne Quints.
 He was 67.
 “History is made up of episodes, and unless we get inside those episodes, we cannot get inside History at all”.